Jan de Quay

-Before the election of 1963 De Quay indicated that he wouldn't serve another term as Prime Minister or not stand for the election.
+Before the election of 1963 De Quay indicated that he would not serve another term as Prime Minister or not stand for the election.
 De Quay left office following the installation of the Cabinet Marijnen on 24 July 1963.
 De Quay was elected as a Member of the Senate after the Senate election of 1963 taking office on 25 June 1963 serving as a frontbencher and spokesperson for Foreign Affairs.
-After a political crisis De Quay was appointed as Deputy Prime Minister and Minister of Transport and Water Management in the caretaker Cabinet Zijlstra taking office on 22 November 1966.
+After the Night of Schmelzer De Quay was appointed as Deputy Prime Minister and Minister of Transport and Water Management in the caretaker Cabinet Zijlstra taking office on 22 November 1966.
 Shortly thereafter De Quay announced that he would decline to serve in new cabinet and returned to the Senate serving from 13 June 1967 until 16 September 1969.

 De Quay retired from active politics at 68 and became active in the private and public sectors as a corporate and non-profit director and served on several state commissions and councils on behalf of the government.
 De Quay was known for his abilities as an effective team leader and consensus builder.
 During his premiership, his cabinet was responsible for major reforms to the education system, the public sector, social security and dealing with several major crises such as the West New Guinea dispute.
 De Quay withdrew from public life and lived in retirement until his death in July 1985 at the age of 83.
 He holds the distinction as the leading the first cabinet to have completed a full term after World War II and his premiership is consistently regarded both by scholars and the public to have been average.